Full List of Arc’s Open Access Books

 1. Institutions and Research Bodies

 We require our authors to seek funding first from research bodies if their research has been independently funded (i.e., from outside their home institution); failing that, from their dean, research office, their university, or a foundation for which they are eligible.
-If these avenues are exhausted or the scholar is not eligible for such funds (e.g., is an early careers or contingent researcher, an independent scholar, or from a poorly-funded environment), then Arc is anxious to make Open Access possible through one of the next two routes.
+If these avenues are exhausted or the scholar is not eligible for such funds (e.g., is an early careers or contingent researcher, an independent scholar, or from a poorly-funded environment), then Arc may consider your book for:

 Arc welcomes Open Access publications, whether monographs (conventional length or short-form) or thematic collections of articles, and Open Access publication of individual articles in collections or journal issues.
 We negotiate a price for each on the basis of the following principles: